shaughnlgh/m2-dev/docs/phpstorm-config.md

 | Use path mappings | Yes            |

 *Ensure the name matches the docker group container name, with the suffix `-docker`.
-If this is not set correctly, you will not be able to use Xdebug correctly.*
+If this is not set correctly, you will not be able to use Xdebug.*

 Set path mappings: